 CropConex is a global e-commerce company with a mission to power agricultural supply chains that are efficient, profitable, and traceable.
 The platform connects previously siloed farmers, buyers, and logistics providers on an integrated supply chain management and electronic trading platform.
 In a sector dominated by fragmented supply chains and weak market linkages, CropConex offers an end-to-end solution that digitizes operations across the entire ecosystem.

 As part of our solution, we integrate payment systems to facilitate transactions between our customers (buyers and sellers) accounts within and between the commercial banks in Ethiopia.
-CropConex is trialing a technology systems integration with the Bank of Abyssinia to pilot a new “escrow payments” solution for the Ethiopian coffee sector.
+CropConex is trialing a technology systems integration with commercial banks to pilot a new “escrow payments” solution for the Ethiopian coffee sector.

 Escrow is a financial process used when two parties take part in a transaction and there is uncertainty about the fulfillment of their obligations.
 CropConex seeks to offer innovative risk mitigation strategies for buyers and sellers through these escrow payments facilitated through the platform.